Edgio/hyperion/versions/1.0/index.md

 201 | Created | | Resource has been created and processed successfully
 202 | Accepted | | The request has been accepted for processing, but the processing has not been completed.
-204 | No content | | (for deletions only) The deletion process has completed 400 | Bad Request | invalid_input | The request has one or more errors and cannot be processed 401 | Unauthorized | unauthorized | The request did not include a required authentication component 403 | Forbidden | forbidden | The request has failed authorization checks
+204 | No content | | (for deletions only) The deletion process has completed 301 | Moved Permanently | Redirect requests permanently, and allow for changing method 303 | See Other | Redirect requests temporarily, and allow for changing method 304 | Not Modified | Implicit redirection to client's cache 307 | Temporary Redirect | Redirect requests temporarily, and do not allow changing method 308 | Permanent Redirect | Redirect requests permanently, and do not allow changing method 400 | Bad Request | invalid_input | The request has one or more errors and cannot be processed 401 | Unauthorized | unauthorized | The request did not include a required authentication component 403 | Forbidden | forbidden | The request has failed authorization checks